Revised 17 Nov. 2024

 Hassar affinis (Steindachner 1881) Latin for related, described as a variation of the closely related H. orestis

-Hassar gabiru Birindelli, Fayal & Wosiacki 2011 in honor of Leandro Melo de Sousa, known to his friends as “Gabiru,” for his many contributions to the understanding of the Doradidae, including his M.Sc. and Ph.D. dissertations; he also helped collect part of the type series [a noun in apposition, without the patronymic “i”]
+Hassar gabiru Birindelli, Fayal & Wosiacki 2011 in honor of Leandro Melo de Sousa, known to his friends as “Gabiru,” for his many contributions to the understanding of the Doradidae, including his M.Sc. and Ph.D. dissertations; he also helped collect part of the type series [a noun in apposition, without the genitive “i”]

-Hassar orestis (Steindachner 1875)is, Latin genitive singular of: American geologist Orestes Saint John (1841–1921), who collected holotype during Thayer Expedition to Brazil (1865–1866 (name was recommended by Louis Agassiz, leader of the Expedition)
+Hassar orestis (Steindachner 1875) –is, Latin genitive singular of: American geologist Orestes Saint John (1841–1921), who collected holotype during Thayer Expedition to Brazil (1865–1866 (name was recommended by Louis Agassiz, leader of the Expedition)

 Hassar shewellkeimi Sabaj Pérez & Birindelli 2013 in honor of Shewell “Bud” DeBenneville Keim (1918–2014), electrical engineer, World War II veteran, and nephew of Henry Weed Fowler (1878–1965), the first full-time curator of fishes at the Academy of Natural Sciences of Philadelphia, for his generous support of Academy ichthyology, including the preservation of Fowler’s legacy and the stewardship of his uncle’s fishes